GLOBAL FORWARDING, FREIGHT Division

 - Locations: >180 branches

-The Global Forwarding and Freight business units are responsible within the Group for air, ocean and road freight transport.
+The Global Forwarding and Freight business units are responsible for air, ocean and road freight transport within the Group.
 Our freight forwarding services not only include standardised transports but also multimodal and sector-specific solutions as well as individualised industrial projects.

 Our business model is very asset-light, as it is based on the brokerage of transport services between our customers and freight carriers.
-This allows us to consolidate shipments and purchase cargo space at better conditions.
 Our global presence ensures network optimisation and the ability to meet the increasing demand for efficient routing and multimodal transports.

-The leader in a stagnating air freight market
+The leader in a revived air freight market

-Ocean freight market experiences surplus capacities and weak demand
+Ocean freight market experiences surplus capacities and volatile freight rates